saltyrtc/saltyrtc-client-js/README.md

     $ npm install

-To compile the TypeScript sources to JavaScript (ES2015), run `tsc` in the main directory.
+To compile the TypeScript sources to a single JavaScript (ES2015) file, run `rollup` in the main directory.

+    $ npm run rollup

+The resulting file will be located in `dist/saltyrtc.js`.

+Due to a bug (https://github.com/rollup/rollup-plugin-typescript/issues/43), rollup does not currently output non-fatal errors from TypeScript.
+To see those, simply issue `npm run tsc` in your main directory.

-    $ node_modules/.bin/tsc
+    $ npm run tsc

-You can also watch the files for changes and recompile automatically:

-    $ node_modules/.bin/tsc -w

 ## License